ARTHRITIS, OSTEOARTHRITIS, RHEUMATOID ARTHRITIS, GOUT, LUPUS

 Although we are told the cause of this condition is unknown yet a group of researchers from the University of Surrey, who carefully a reviewed all the research and scientific data dealing with osteoarthritis, seem to solve the problem.
 After reading their conclusion it becomes clear that sedentary lifestyle (lack of exercise) and regular consumption of bad refined foods (high in sugar and bad fat), make the cells in our body (including joints) unable to generate enough energy to maintain proper metabolism.
 As a result cells make too much glucose in order to cope with this energy short-fall.
 Unfortunately, the unused glucose is converted into lactic acid, which can’t be efficiently removed and triggers inflammation in joint cartilage, gradually leading to osteoarthritis.

 Although overweight and other factors can contribute to osteoarthritis, a main factor in the development of this most common by far type of arthritis seems to be especially the poor blood circulation in capillaries (the smallest blood vessels) which are responsible for delivering nutrients and oxygen to the joints.
-Unfortunately, an unhealthy and high in refined foods, sugar and pro-inflammatory fats diet as well as stimulants and animal foods damage and clog capillaries.
+Unfortunately, chronic high blood sugar levels, use of statins, an unhealthy and high in refined foods, sugar and pro-inflammatory fats diet as well as stimulants and animal foods damage and clog capillaries.
 As a result the blood can’t flow through those tiny blood vessels and oxygen and nutrients are not delivered to the joint tissue leading to gradual damage.
 Poor oxygenation of the cells found in joints interferes with efficient repair and regeneration of joints leading to degeneration and increased pain which progresses with age.
 The joint cartilage and articulating bone receive nutrients and oxygen from both capillaries and joint capsule fluid.
 This most vital supply of blood is often impaired by bad lifestyle, stimulants and especially refined diet low in nutrients and high in cholesterol.
 Fortunately, by switch to the healthy unrefined plant-based at least 50% raw diet and the use of natural remedies, super grasses, good quality supplements and hydrotherapy the damaged joints can be regenerated.

 – Gout – Caused by uric acid crystals forming in the joints – particularly the big toe, ankles, hands and wrists.
 It can be very painful, but is easily controlled by medication and a change in diet.
 In gout purines metabolize into uric acid.
 Foods that are high in purines include meat and fish.
 A study showed that meat purines put us at a larger risk for gout where vegetable purines don’t have any effect on our risk.
 Also dehydration (drinking insufficient amounts of water) and poor functioning of kidneys and liver due to bad diet, toxin overload, stimulants, etc. contributes to inability to effective elimination of uric acid.